-- a) Understand that not every autistic person will have the same level of over-or under-sensory sensitivity, or indeed any sensory sensitivity in some areas and that each person's tolerance of sensory stimuli will vary according to other factors and over time. - b) Create environments to support autistic people and understand how to adjust environments to enable areas to be inclusive and welcoming to everyone. - c) Recognise the importance of accessible quiet spaces and the autistic person's right to take a break if that is their choice - and acceptance/provision of adaptations (such as noise cancelling headphones, sunglasses, dimmable lights etc). - d) Utilise the expertise of autistic people to identify sensory issues and in developing proactive approaches to the environment e.g. making sure that assessments, meetings, interviews, appointments are planned for, asking the question about any adjustments that might be required to the environment. - e) Be able to recognise sensory overload and know how to respond. - f) Acknowledge, understand and encourage sensory stimulation behaviours (e.g. 'stimming'), intervening only on the basis of an agreed plan led by the autistic person if they are suffering distress or harm, or where intervention may be legally required (e.g. as a duty of care). - g) Seek to provide access to sensory stimulation opportunities appropriate to individual needs and include these in care plans where appropriate. - h) Understand that some autistic people have a high pain threshold and may not report injuries or illness, even when severe.
+- a) Understand that not every autistic person will have the same level of over-or under-sensory sensitivity, or indeed any sensory sensitivity in some areas and that each person's tolerance of sensory stimuli will vary according to other factors and over time. - b) Create environments to support autistic people and understand how to adjust environments to enable areas to be inclusive and welcoming to everyone. - c) Recognise the importance of and provide break out spaces, low arousal environments, escape plans, with 'permission to leave' and acceptance/provision of adaptations (such as noise cancelling headphones, sunglasses etc.). - d) Be proactive in approaches to the environment e.g. making sure that assessments, meetings, interviews, appointments are planned for, asking the question about any adjustments that might be required to the environment utilising the expertise of autistic people to identify sensory issues. - e) Be able to recognise sensory overload and know how to respond. - f) Acknowledge, understand and encourage sensory stimulation behaviours (e.g. 'stimming'), intervening only on the basis of an agreed plan led by the autistic person if they are suffering distress or harm. - g) Seek to provide access to sensory stimulation opportunities appropriate to individual needs and include these in care plans where appropriate.

-- a) Promote understanding of the sensory processing differences of autistic people and the impact on their ability to participate in daily activities. - b) Lead development of organisational policies which prioritise autistic sensory needs e.g. advocate for regular sensory reviews of environments where autistic people spend time, utilising the expertise of autistic people to identify sensory issues. - c) Ensure provision of appropriate sensory adaptation equipment such as noisecancelling headphones, coloured lenses/filters, accessibility settings on technology etc and access to sensory stimulation opportunities. - d) Promote 'reasonable adjustments' and the legal requirement for organisations to ensure equality of access for people with a disability, including the need to critically appraise policies and procedures.
+- a) Recognise and promote the understanding of the sensory processing differences of autistic people. - b) Lead development of organisational policies which prioritise autistic sensory needs e.g. advocate for regular sensory reviews of environments where autistic people spend time, utilising the expertise of autistic people to identify sensory issues. - c) Ensure provision of appropriate sensory adaptation equipment such as noisecancelling headphones, coloured lenses/filters, accessibility settings on technology etc and access to sensory stimulation opportunities - d) Promote 'reasonable adjustments' and the legal requirement for organisations to ensure equality of access for people with a disability, including the need to critically appraise policies and procedures.